 [Section 55 amended by No. 53 of 2004 s.
 45.]

 [56.
-Repealed by No. 55 of 2004 s.
+Deleted by No. 55 of 2004 s.
 353.]

 57. Duties of finance brokers with respect to audit

 (1) For the purposes of an audit or report under this Division every finance broker shall, as and when the auditor requires, produce to the auditor his books and all papers, accounts, documents, and securities in his possession, custody, or power in any way relating to any moneys received by the finance broker for or on behalf of any other person and shall furnish the auditor with all such information and particulars as he reasonably requires.